yungDoom/PolyMC-Offline/README.md

 ## Building

-If you want to build PolyMC yourself, check [Build Instructions](https://polymc.org/wiki/development/build-instructions/) for build instructions.
+If you want to build PolyMC yourself, check [Build Instructions](https://polymc.org/wiki/development/build-instructions/) for build instructions.<br>
-Use **mingw64.exe** though.
+Use **mingw64.exe** and 32-bit distribution of MSYS2 though.

 ## Translations